aitu-dk/webpage/src/pages/blog/nasrullah-iqbal.md

 ---
 layout: ../../layouts/BlogLayout.astro
 slug: nasrullah-iqbal
-title: Nasrullah Iqbal on the History of AI
+title: Nasrullah Iqbal on the History and Future of AI
 description:
   Nasrullah Iqbal was awarded with a master's degree in artificial intelligence back in 2006.
 As a veteran in the field, we were honoured